Skip to main content

 When Medicaid pandemic protections expired on April 1, 2023, states were free to redetermine eligibility and terminate families' Medicaid for the first time since February 2020.

-Six months later, coverage for millions of Medicaid recipients has been has been terminated - many for administrative reasons.
-Communities of color are bearing the brunt of these terminations.
-At least 54% of the beneficiaries who have lost Medicaid are people of color, including no fewer than 2 million Latinos; 1.4 million African Americans; 300,000 Asian Americans, Native Hawaiians, and Pacific Islanders; and 100,000 Native Americans.
+Over a year later, coverage for millions of Medicaid recipients has been terminated - many for administrative reasons.
+Communities of color are bearing the brunt of these terminations, given that they rely on the program at higher rates than other Americans.

 Doctor Listening to the Heartbeat of a Smiling Young Child